resourced/resourced.github.io/content-docs/usage-agent-metrics-server.md

 * Your database automatic failover scripts can be even more intelligent by consuming these host data.

+To use these data curl the agent's HTTP endpoint.
+Example: `curl http://localhost:55555/paths`.

+From there, you will see all the possible endpoints to read the data from.

 # Reporting Server Metrics to Master